 Key sector agencies

-There are a range of government agencies involved within the sector:
+A range of government agencies are involved within the sector:

 - The Tertiary Education Commission implements the Tertiary Education Strategy by funding tertiary education in New Zealand, providing information and advice to government, and monitoring and managing the performance of tertiary education organisations.